The Smeezingtons

+Before Mars' mainstream breakthrough as a performer, the Smeezingtons first gained recognition after producing the song "Wavin' Flag" for Canadian singer K'naan in 2009, which was used by Coca-Cola as the theme for television coverage of the 2010 FIFA World Cup.
+In December of that year, the trio produced and co-wrote Mars' debut single appearance, "Nothin' on You" by American rapper B.o.B.
+It was their first Billboard Hot 100 number-one single, and the first of numerous successful productions for Mars's career—which resulted in two consecutive Billboard Hot 100 number-one singles in 2010 and 2013.
+In August 2010, they produced and co-wrote the single "Fuck You" for American singer CeeLo Green, which topped the UK Singles Chart and peaked at number two on the Billboard Hot 100.

 Career

 Formation

-Before meeting Bruno Mars, Philip Lawrence worked in theater and at Disney World in Florida for seven years after finishing college.
+Before meeting Bruno Mars, Philip Lawrence worked in theater and at Walt Disney World in Florida for seven years after finishing college.
 He moved to Los Angeles and was "holding down these random telemarketing jobs to keep the lights on".
 After Mars graduated in Hawaii, he moved to L.A. and found he could only pay rent by DJing.
 Before they met each other, "a lot of time was wasted working with random producers bouncing around from studio to studio but never getting anything done".
 Lawrence was initially reluctant to meet Mars but their collaboration worked from the start.
 According to Lawrence:

 Mars and Lawrence started writing songs together for Mars to perform but they received rejections from labels.
 The duo considered moving back to their home cities but that week, they got a call from Mars's former manager Brandon Creed, who was A&Ring a reunited Menudo, who needed songs.
 Creed liked their song "Lost", which was written for Mars.
 At first Mars and Lawrence did not want to give up the song so Creed offered them $20,000 for it.
 Mars and Lawrence were so surprised they said; "You can have that one and whatever else you need!"; the call allowed them to stay in L.A. longer.
 In late 2008, Aaron-Bay Schuck (A&R), Lawrence and Mars helped write Flo Rida's single "Right Round".
 Lawrence and Mars decided to call their partnership The Smeezingtons.

 In 2007, Mars was a struggling singer-songwriter and Ari Levine was a producer looking to work with new songwriters.
 Lawrence was the first guest at Levine's studio Levcon Studios; they had previously worked together after being introduced by a mutual friend.
 Lawrence was responsible for connecting Mars and Levine.
 One day, Mars and Lawrence were sitting in a car with no money; they decided to try producing for themselves and enlisted the help of Levine, who contributed his equipment and expertise in drum programming, sampling and other electronic sounds.
 In 2009, The Smeezingtons settled in Hollywood and Levine joined the team.
 They worked over 10 hours every day for two years.